 One of the best arguments for avoiding social environments that were part of your pre-recovery life is that it limits the possibility of catching a glimpse (or a whiff) of the substance you were once addicted to.
 Witnessing people drinking, smoking, or taking pills can be exceptionally triggering.

 What can you do if you find yourself in that situation?
 Stepping away is the best idea.
 You’ll need space – physical, mental, and emotional – to confront your feelings and remind yourself of every sacrifice you made to build a new life.
 You may be tempted to close yourself off to those memories and the feelings they bring up.
 However, you need to be present and acknowledge how your addiction has hurt you and the people you love.
 Take a moment to grieve.
 Then, move forward with thoughts of your new life and all it has to offer.

 As soon as you have the opportunity, participating in one of the activities you’ve discovered helps you deal with uncomfortable emotions.
 It’s also important to share your feelings with someone supporting you in your effort to stay sober.
 Don’t think you need to be strong and face this alone.

 Find Help Managing the Triggers for Substance Abuse

-If you’ve tried to give up drugs or alcohol in the past but haven’t been able to break the patterns that keep you addicted, reach out for help today.
+If you’ve tried to give up drugs or alcohol in the past but haven’t been able to break the patterns that keep you addicted, reach out to our Arizona drug rehab for help today.
 Silver Sands Recovery can provide the tools and support you need to build your new life.
 We’ll create a program that’s customized for your unique struggles and the specific triggers you face, exploring the root causes of your addiction.
 You’ll discover how to navigate the world from a new perspective and learn how to deal with the obstacles that you’ll face in your effort to stay sober.